jrbotvinick/jrbotvinick.github.io/_pages/projects.md

       </a>
     </td>
     <td width="62%" valign="top" style="border: none; padding: 12px 0 12px 20px; font-size: inherit; line-height: inherit;">
-      Trajectory-based learning of dynamical systems is often fragile in the presence of noise, chaos, or sparse observations, as small pointwise errors can rapidly amplify.
-We intro- duce a transition-statistics approach to system identification that learns dynamics by matching the induced motion of probability mass across a data-adaptive mesh.
+      We introduce a transition-statistics approach to system identification that learns dynamics by matching the induced motion of probability mass across a data-adaptive mesh.
 Given trajectory data, we build an unstructured partition of state space and approximate the Perron–Frobenius operator with a regularized Ulam transition matrix.
 We replace hard cell indicators with continuous, piecewise-smooth partition-of-unity weights, yielding a Markov matrix supporting gradient-based optimization with respect to the parameters of a learned vector field.
-This enables two related training objectives: matching invariant measures through the stationary eigenvectors of the transition matrices, and matching the full transition matrices to capture transport between regions of state space.
-Numerical experiments on Lorenz-63, Lorenz-96, and a reduced-order NOAA sea surface temper- ature forecasting problem show that transition-statistics matching gives more reliable long-time dynamics than pointwise trajectory matching, particularly under measurement noise and sparse sampling.
-The approach provides a robust operator-theoretic alternative to trajectory-level losses for learning chaotic and partially observed dynamical systems.
       <br><br>
       <a href="https://arxiv.org/abs/2607.00391">[arXiv]</a>
       <!-- <a href="JOURNAL-LINK">[journal]</a> -->